wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-tree.md

 ## Overview

-Binary Tree is a tree structure in which each node only contains at most two children, often referred as left and right child.
+A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+The root node is the topmost node in the tree and the leaf nodes are the nodes at the bottom with no children.
+Binary trees are commonly used to implement data structures such as binary search trees, which are used for efficient searching and sorting.
+The height of the binary tree is the number of edges from the root to the deepest leaf node.
+The depth of a node is the number of edges from the root to that node.

 ## Properties